UK National Emergency: CHILDREN AT RISK

 Education, Parenting & Motherhood

-Comparing the number of children leaving the family home to enter into university education, to those who leave the 'corporate-parent', we witness an overwhelming majority of corporate children never reaching any standard of higher education, and with most children in care, over 60%, barely achieving a grade C in school education.
+Comparing the number of children leaving the family home to enter into university education, to those who leave the 'corporate-parent', we witness an overwhelming majority of corporate children never reaching any standard of higher education; over 60%, barely achieving a grade C in school education.

 Poor academic performance at school is another indication that corporate/cared-for children are unhappy and suffering emotionally.
-Many feel 'homeless' outside of the familial home and develop a strong dislike of authority being as they are continually, under the watchful eye of authority both at home and at school.
-Those authorities are regularly, perceived by the child, as 'alien'/external due to the general absence of emotional-bonding between child and carers.
-The absence of emotional-bonding is a fundamental feature of neglect and on a psychological level, is akin to growing up with a hole-in-the-heart.
+Many feel 'homeless' outside of the familial home and develop a strong dislike of authority being compelled to grow up, under the watchful eye of authority both at home and at school.
+Those authorities are regularly, perceived by the child, as 'alien' due to the general absence of emotional-bonding between child and carers.
+The absence of emotional-bonding is a fundamental feature of neglect - on a psychological level, it's akin to growing up with a hole-in-the-heart.

 Ill-prepared parents of one generation, unwittingly pass-on the covert damages embedded in a culture that has no real understanding of child needs; children commonly pick-up on opinions, prejudices and beliefs of their parents; conditioned to judge and be judged, compete, and measure-up against each other as a 'normality', as a result, childhood interactions with other children, regularly include some form of abuse with bullying being the most common: